Overtime Calculator

 How Overtime Pay Works

-In the United States, the Fair Labor Standards Act (FLSA) requires that non-exempt employees receive overtime pay at a rate of at least 1.5 times their regular rate for hours worked over 40 in a workweek.
+In the United States, the Fair Labor Standards Act (FLSA) requires that most non-exempt employees receive overtime pay at a rate of at least 1.5 times their regular rate for hours worked over 40 in a workweek.

 Overtime Pay Rates